2017-2018 Undergraduate & Graduate Catalog

 For additional information about opportunities your college offers, please refer to the Seymour and Esther Padnos College of Engineering and Computing section in this catalog.

-Degrees offered: M.S. in computer information systems; M.S. in medical and bioinformatics; B.S. in computer science; B.S. in information systems; Minors offered: computer engineering, computer science, computer science (6-12 Secondary Teacher Certification), health care information systems, information security systems, information systems, and information technology.
+M.S. in computer information systems.
+M.S. in medical and bioinformatics.
+B.S. in computer science, B.S. in information systems.
+Minors offered: computer engineering, computer science, computer science (6-12 secondary teacher certification), health care information systems, information security systems, information systems, and information technology.

 Undergraduate and graduate computing programs at Grand Valley State University are offered by the School of Computing and Information Systems.
 Computing programs prepare IT professionals for a rewarding career that is in high-demand.

 One of the strengths of the computing programs at Grand Valley is flexibility.
 We offer majors in computer science and information systems.
 All programs share faculty, courses, and laboratory resources.
 Also, by choosing electives and minors in related subject areas, students can further tailor their degrees to fit their individual needs and career goals.

 Two key elements in computer education are a theoretical foundation and practical experience.
 Computer science majors prepare to design and implement software, discover new uses of computing, and to solve computing problems.

 Theoretical and practical aspects of computing are emphasized.
 Operating systems, software engineering, data communications, programming languages and their implementation, and the analysis of algorithms are among the topics covered.
 Cognate courses emphasize communication and analytical reasoning.